-Above: Photograph via Untied.
+Above: Photograph courtesy of Untied.
 Clumps of Irish moss grow in round beds bordered by flexible weathered steel lawn edging.

 For more ideas, see 10 Easy Pieces: The Most Magical Mosses.

-Above: To create a permanent barrier around garden beds, flexible steel Everedge Lawn Edging has an interlocking system and can be bent to any shape; $125 for a 5-foot length from Grandin Road.
+Above: To create a permanent barrier around garden beds, flexible steel Everedge Lawn Edging has an interlocking system and can be bent to any shape; $125 for a 16-foot length of 5-inch high edging from Grandin Road.

 Above: Pea gravel comes in a range of colors.
+(See Hardscaping 101: Pea Gravel for everything you ever wanted to know about this hardscape material.)
 Light colored stone, used in this project, has an environmentally friendly high albedo rating; it reflects sun and helps reduce temperatures, particularly in densely developed urban areas..
 For more Decorative Gravel information and pricing, see The Stone Store.